taikoxyz/simple-taiko-node/README.md

 - High-performance SSD with at least 1TB of free space
 - 25+ MBit/sec download Internet service

-### Why hasn't my node hasn't started proposing blocks yet?
+### Why hasn't my node started proposing blocks yet?

 First, check that you have updated the optional environment variables in `.env` file correctly and are using the latest docker images (you can manually update local images with `docker compose down && docker compose pull`).